ataimeetsai/119-hw2/README.md

 Clone this repository to your own machine (or open up a Codespace), then open up and complete `part1.py`, `part2.py`, and `part3.py`.

+You will need a working installation of PySpark.
+For Windows users, we recommend GitHub Codespaces.

+If you get stuck, try taking a look at the file hints.md.

-If you get stuck, please ask a question on Piazza!
+If you are still stuck, please ask a question on Piazza!

 ## Submitting Your Code

-To submit your homework, upload (via git repository or a zip file) to Gradescope; see instructions on Piazza.
+To submit your homework, upload (via git repository or a zip file) to Gradescope, as in HW1.
+See instructions on Piazza.

 ## Grading Notes

-In order to receive credit for your work, please follow the following guidelines.
+In order to receive credit for your work, please follow the following guidelines:

 - Make sure that `python3 part1.py`, `python3 part2.py`, and `python3 part3.py` run successfully with no errors, and the same for
 `pytest part1.py`, `pytest part2.py`, and `pytest part3.py`.